ozkriff/ozkriff.github.io-src/content/2017-12-01--devlog/index.md

 +++
-title = "Jokers, Rancor, Blood and more" slug = "2017-12-01--devlog"
+title = "Zemeroth v0.0.3: Jokers, Rancor, Blood and more" slug = "2017-12-01--devlog"
 +++